 All of my body-image “shoulds” were wiped away within the span of 15 minutes as I learned the reality of my constitution and what I need in terms of food, herbs, and lifestyle to experience optimal health.

 [quote]”All of my body-image “shoulds” were wiped away within the span of 15 minutes as I learned the reality of my constitution”[/quote]

 Recognizing my Strengths

 Learning about my constitution through pulse reading has helped me to identify my strengths, rather than weaknesses.
 For example, while I may not be a top candidate for the spot of fifth Spice Girl, I am blessed with a strong stamina and athletic build, which allows me to be a top competitor in sports, and will allow me to stay active late into life.
 Those competitive traits, when balanced, also support my natural leadership skills and focus.

-Besides providing me emergency body-image relief, pulse readings with Dr. Lokesh have often unearthed the non-physical aspects of my life that may be affecting my health.
-As Ayurveda takes a holistic approach to health, incorporating body, mind, and spirit into each evaluation, guidance provided by Dr. Lokesh has helped me transition out of a dead-end job, identify how romantic relationships affect my health, and develop trust.
+Besides providing me emergency body-image relief, pulse readings with the Vaidya (Ayurveda Doctor) have often unearthed the non-physical aspects of my life that may be affecting my health.
+As Ayurveda takes a holistic approach to health, incorporating body, mind, and spirit into each evaluation, guidance provided by the Vaidya (Ayurveda Doctor) has helped me transition out of a dead-end job, identify how romantic relationships affect my health, and develop trust.